hslatman/tailscale-balena-rpi/README.md

 This repository contains an example for running [Tailscale](https://tailscale.com/) on a Raspberry Pi 3.
 Tailscale is a system that makes it easy to manage the configuration of many devices in a WireGuard VPN setup.
 WireGuard is a modern mesh VPN implementation that requires tunnel configurations to be configured on each device.
-This is what Tailscale makes easy and reliable on a global scale using
+This is what Tailscale makes easy and reliable on a global scale using a centralized control plane.

 Tailscale is managed by Balena, an IoT platform for managing and deploying applications to IoT devices.
 It is built on top of Docker, the Yocto project and other open source technologies.